Royals Say Goodbye to Vancouver

 February 26th, and it was battle between Sweden and host-nation Canada in the Ladies’ Curling Final.
 King Carl Gustaf and Queen Silvia sat behind Canada’s Prime Minister Stephen Kay to see Sweden claim another gold, downing Canada 6-5.
 Carl Philip’s trusty Nikon seems to either have been leant to his father for the match, or the King is a proud Nikon owner himself.

-Click here to view the Vancouver 2010 thread at TRF.Filed under Dutch Royals, Monaco Royals, Norwegian Royals, Swedish Royals
+Click here to view the Vancouver 2010 thread at TRF.Filed under Monaco, Norway, Sweden, The Netherlands

-Tagged Albert II of Monaco, Carl XVI Gustaf, Harald V, International Olympic Committee, King Willem-Alexander, Olympic Games, Prince Carl Philip, Princess Charlène, Queen Máxima, Queen Silvia, Queen Sonja, Sport, Vancouver 2010.
+Tagged Albert II of Monaco, Carl XVI Gustaf of Sweden, Harald V of Norway, International Olympic Committee, King Willem-Alexander of The Netherlands, Olympic Games, Prince Carl Philip of Sweden, Princess Charlène of Monaco, Queen Máxima of the Netherlands, Queen Silvia of Sweden, Queen Sonja of Norway, Sport, Vancouver 2010.